wireservice/agate/docs/cookbook/sql.rst

 .. note::

-    Unlike most SQL implementations, journalism always returns the full row.
+    Unlike most SQL implementations, agate always returns the full row.
 Use :meth:`.Table.select` if you want to filter the columns first.

 INNER JOIN
 ==========